DimitarIvanov7/movie_collection_node_react/README.md

 # My Movie Collection app

 An app that uses The Movie DB API help users search, rate, comment and add movies to favourites.
+I used bycrypt and jwt to create users and authenticate them.
+As well as JOI to validate user data when creating account.
+User data is stored in MongoDB.